-No matter what Dad wants to do to celebrate his day this year, Oklahoma City has options in every category of entertainment and adventure.
-Many places are free for dads on Father’s Day, and several OKC attractions are free year round for everyone.
+No matter what Dad wants to do to celebrate his day this year, Oklahoma City has options in every category of entertainment and adventure that dad and the whole family are sure to enjoy.

 The forecast is for a tolerably hot Father’s Day, but a trip to the beach will help cool things down further.
 Yes, OKC has a beach—for a few months every year.
 Thanks to the Downtown Oklahoma City Partnership, the third base plaza at Chickasaw Bricktown Ballpark becomes a sand-filled beach from May through August, featuring lounge chairs, umbrellas and outdoor game options.
 It’s free and open 24 hours a day.

-For dads with little ones, the Arts Council of Oklahoma City Sunday Twilight Concert for June 17 is popular children’s entertainer Spaghetti Eddie.
-Pack a picnic dinner and bring the whole family to the Great Lawn at the Myriad Gardens from 7:30 to 9:30 for free entertainment.
-Spaghetti Eddie’s sing-along style will have the kids singing and dancing, which means they’ll be ready for bed when you get home.
+Pack a picnic dinner and bring the family to the Myriad Gardens every Sunday evening during summer.
+The Sunday Twilight Concert Series has free entertainment the whole family will enjoy.
+The live performers will have the kids singing and dancing, which means they’ll be ready for bed when you get home.

 Our best-known outdoor attraction is definitely the Oklahoma City Outdoor Symbolic Memorial.
 The memorial, adjacent to the Memorial Museum, is open 24/7 and it free to the public.
-Explore the grounds and interact with the presentations that are broadcast on screens around the memorial.
-The Memorial Museum is also free for dads on June 17, so you can visit both and see how our community honored the victims, survivors, rescuers and all who were changed forever.
-The museum is open noon to 6pm on Sundays.
+You can visit both as a family and see how our community honored the victims, survivors, rescuers and all who were changed forever.
+The museum is open seven days a week.

-If Dad is the outdoor type, head over to Martin Nature Park for 2.5 miles of wooded trails, featuring wildlife, bird watching, and shaded excursions in one of Oklahoma City’s greenest zones.
-The visitor center features interactive learning presentations, and the park is open from 9am to 6pm on Sundays.
+If Dad is the outdoor type, head over to Martin Nature Park for 2.5 miles of wooded trails, featuring wildlife, bird watching and shaded excursions in one of Oklahoma City’s greenest zones.
+The visitor center features interactive learning presentations and the park is open from 5 am to 9 pm daily.